gladosconn/btcaddrgen/README.md

 ## Requirements.

-You need install `secp256k1` library before you compile source.
+* You need install `secp256k1` library before you compile source.
-Clone and install it from `https://github.com/bitcoin-core/secp256k1.git`
+* Clone and install it from `https://github.com/bitcoin-core/secp256k1.git`

 ## Compile

+* Run in console `mkdir build && cd build && cmake .. && make -j3`

+## Run

+* Run in console `build/btcaddrgen`
+* It will show the new address generated with private key (public key also displayed).